List of traditional card and tile packs: Standard Italian-suited

-Italian-suited Tarot
+Italian-suited tarot

 Italian game packs are largely confined to Italy and parts of Switzerland.
 Among them, the 78-card Tarocco Piemontese is the most popular.
-Each suit now includes the Queen between the King and Knight.
+Each suit now includes the queen between the king and knight.
 The hierarchy of the pip cards depends on its suit.
 The Fool is labelled 0 while trump 20 is usually the strongest, even beating trump 21.

 A rarer 78-card set is the Swiss 1JJ Tarot found in a few pockets in Switzerland.
-Despite using Italian suits, the trumps labelled in French.
+Despite using Italian suits, the trumps are labelled in French.

 The 62-card Tarocco Bolognese omits pip cards 2 to 5, has Ace instead of 1, and makes the bottom four of the trumps equal in rank.
 It is used to play Tarocchini.

 Ganjifa

 The Ganjifa packs are associated with India and Persia.
 They are typically hand painted and many different designs are known.
 The suits vary in theme, and can number 4, 8, 10, 12, or more.
 Suits usually have 12 ranks (10 pip cards and 2 court cards), but certain decks can include more.
 A feature of Ganjifa cards is that they are often circular, although rectangular designs also exist.

-Hanafuda
+There is no set standard since the themes, suits, ranks, and even card shape may vary so widely.
+The form most prevalent today is Ganjapa, played in the Indian state of Odisha with the Dashavatara Ganjifa pattern being the most popular throughout India.

+Ganjapa

+Ganjapa are circular shaped Pattachitra painted cards.
+The suits are identified primarily by color, allowing the freedom for local card artists to design their own art and themes.
+As such, card sets are identified by the number of colors being played: "Charirangi" (4), "Atharangi" (8), "Dasarangi" (10), "Bararangi" (12), "Chaudarangi" (14), and "Sohalarangi" (16).
+Ganjapa suits each have ranks 1 through 10, a vizier, and a king.
+The Dashavatara Ganjifa pattern would be considered a Dasarangi set, as the designs are based on the 10 incarnations of Vishnu.
+In Odisha, this deck is normally expanded upon to include other important deities.

+Karuta

+Portuguese trade with Japan during the mid-16th century influenced the development of karuta (Japanese: 「かるた」, Portuguese: "carta", English: "cards").
+Due to restrictions on gambling, unique suit systems were developed, thus forming hanafuda and kabufuda decks.
+The already existing traditional Kai-awase (shell-matching) was converted to the new karuta format during the early 17th century to form E-awase karuta.

-Standard Hanafuda
+Standard hanafuda

-The Japanese Hanafuda pack contains 48 cards.
+The Japanese hanafuda pack contains 48 cards.
 There are 12 suits, each associated with a plant and a month of the Julian/Gregorian calendar, and four ranks: normal, poetry ribbon, tane, and bright.
 However, most suits have two normal cards and omit one of the other ranks.
-The exceptions are the November suit (which has one card of each suit, leaving only one normal card), and the December suit (which has three normal cards and one bright card).
-In Korea, where they are known as Hwatu cards, the November and December suits are swapped.
+The exceptions are the November suit (which has one card of each rank, leaving only one normal card), and the December suit (which has three normal cards and one bright card).
+In Korea, where they are known as hwatu cards, the November and December suits are swapped.